Audacium/audacium/BUILDING.md

 ### Building using system libraries

-On Linux it is possible to build Audacity using (almost) only the libraries provided by the package manager.
+On Linux it is possible to build Audacium using (almost) only the libraries provided by the package manager.
 Please, see the list of required libraries [here](linux/required_libraries.md).

 ```
 $ mkdir build && cd build